dsiu13/JS-Notes/EJS/ch6.md

 - Different parts of a program interact with each other through interfaces(limited sets of functions or bindings that provide functionality at an abstract level)
 - Many languages provide a way to distinguish public and private properties.
 - It is common to add an underscore character at the start of a property that is private.
-- Separating interface from implementation and is called Encapsulation.
+- Separating interface from implementation is called Encapsulation.

 # Methods
 - Methods are properties that hold function values.
+Simple method below
 ````
 let rabbit = {};